Skip to content

 • Depression is a serious illness that requires professional support.

-• Some people (e.g. with heart problems) should only try cold exposure after consulting a doctor.
+• Some people (e.g., those with heart problems) should only try cold exposure after consulting a doctor.

-Ice bathing is best seen as a supplement: a tool that can provide additional strength and stability.
+Ice bathing is best understood as a supplement: a tool that can provide additional strength and stability.

 Practical tips for people with mood swings

-If you want to start ice bathing, especially to stabilize your mood, take note
+If you want to start ice bathing, especially to stabilize your mood, please note:

-• Start small: Cold showers for 20-30 seconds is a good start.
+• Start small: taking a cold shower for 20–30 seconds is a good start.

-• Regularly instead of extremely: It's better to do it briefly 2-3 times a week than infrequently and for too long.
+• Regular rather than extreme: it is better to exercise briefly 2–3 times a week than rarely and for too long.

-• Keep a mood diary: Note how you feel before and after the cold.
-This motivates you and shows progress.
+• Keep a mood diary: Write down how you feel before and after the cold treatment.
+This motivates you and shows your progress.

-• Listen to your body: If you feel overwhelmed or anxious, stop.
-Pressure does not help.
+• Listen to your body: if you feel overwhelmed or anxious, stop.
+Pressure doesn't help.

 • Seek support: It's easier together – perhaps in a group or with friends.